syncfusion-content/wpf-docs/wpf/GridControl/Export-to-Excel.md

 ---
 layout: post
-title: Export to excel in WPF GridControl | Syncfusion
+title: Export to Excel in WPF GridControl control | Syncfusion
-description: Learn here about how to export the data from Syncfusion WPF GridControl to Excel sheet and its features.
+description: Learn about Export to Excel support in Syncfusion WPF GridControl control and more.
 platform: wpf
 control: GridControl
 documentation: ug
 ---

-# Export to Excel in Grid
+# Export to Excel in WPF GridControl

 This section explains about Exporting to Excel and its features of WPF GridControl